karlwbaker/text_analysis/README.md

 ##### Example
 Input: "Jeremiah was a bullfrog I helped him a-drink his wine"
-Output: Besides the fact that these words are from the lyrics to 'Joy To The World,' a song released by Three Dog Night in 1970 (and by The Supremes in 1965, Little Richard in 1971, and Rosemary Clooney in 1996), we all will need to wait to see what the "Where's That From?" tool finds as the etymological roots of these phrases.
+Output: Besides the fact that these words are from the lyrics to 'Joy To The World,' a US Billboard number 1 single released by Three Dog Night in 1970 (and by others since), we all will need to wait to see what the "Where's That From?" tool finds as the etymological roots of these phrases.